-4. Data and data processing
+4. Data and Data Processing

-4.1 Used data
+4.1 Used Data

 Land cover maps were produced with SPOT 10m data, but number of other satellite images was utilized as supporting data.
-The Table 04 summarized the data sets used for the study.
+The Table 04 summarized the data sets used in the study.